MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_fSaveShouldBrickFile** - Flag indicating that the save operation should brick the document

-- **Data_fStoppedRetryingAtCap** - Flag indicating that the save operation stopped retyring
+- **Data_fStoppedRetryingAtCap** - Flag indicating that the save operation stopped retrying

 - **Data_IntermediateResults** - Intermediate save actions' trackbag tags and error codes

-- **Data_IntermediateResultsTotalCount** - Integer that incicates intermediate save action count
+- **Data_IntermediateResultsTotalCount** - Integer that indicates intermediate save action count

 - **Data_LocationPickerPropagateToSaveTime,spLapsedMsec** - Measure the time, in milliseconds, that it takes for the save to trigger after getting a result from the location picker